Keith Haring in Barcelona

 Pop Graffiti Art

 While Haring’s work was rooted in street art, his influence extended into the world of commercial design and pop culture.
 In the mid-1980s, Haring opened the Pop Shop in New York City, a retail space where visitors could buy T-shirts, posters, and other merchandise featuring his art.
-Keith Haring truly believed that art should be experienced in everyday life, not just in galleries and museums.
+Keith Haring truly believed that art should be experienced in everyday life, not just in galleries and museums, a belief visible in Keith Haring in Barcelona through public placement and accessibility.

 At Moco Museum Barcelona, visitors can see how Haring’s work continues to intersect with design and fashion with merchandise like T-shirts, magnets, key chains and other collectible pieces, including Keith Haring’s Bearbrick in Barcelona that reflect the ongoing influence of his style in contemporary art and streetwear.